Most of us will probably try our hand at writing an original song at some point in our musical learning journey.

 When you analyze enough songs, you will realize that certain genres of music tend to favor certain types of subject matter.
 E.g. folk songs about politics and country songs about tough times.
 The question is; how do you find subject matter for you to revolve a song around?

 #6 – Tips On Song Writing And Expressions

 In a song, the composer expresses his/her thoughts through the sounds of music.
-In this article, I will give you some tips to help your portray your feelings through your music.
+In this article, I will give you some tips to help you portray your feelings through your music.

 #7 – Tips to Writing Good Song Titles

-If you often have trouble with coming up with a song title, you are not alone.
-In this lesson, we will discuss a few tips to getting past the writer’s block.
+If you often have trouble coming up with a song title, you are not alone.
+In this lesson, we will discuss a few tips for getting past writer’s block.

 #8 – A Quick-Reference List of Songwriting Cliches